Creamy rice pudding is a deliciously soothing dessert that the whole family will love!

 - 1 tablespoon butter

-Mix the cooked rice, 1 1/2 cups milk, sugar and salt.
-Cook uncovered over medium heat for about 15-20 minutes.
+- In a saucepan mix the cooked rice, 1 ½ cups milk, sugar and salt.
+Cook uncovered over medium heat for about 15-20 minutes until thick and creamy.
+Stir frequently to prevent the rice from sticking to the bottom of the pan

-Whisk eggs and remaining milk in a bowl.
-Add about 1 cup of the hot rice mixture to the eggs while stirring.
+- Whisk egg and remaining ½ cup of milk in a medium bowl.
+Add about 1 cup of the hot rice mixture to the egg while stirring.

-Serve warm and garnish with whipped cream and a sprinkle of nutmeg and cinnamon.
+- Serve warm and garnish with a sprinkle of nutmeg and cinnamon.